 Go for a stroll in Lumpini Park

 Bangkok’s green lung, it’s a nice park to walk through.
 We saw a huge wild lizard there, and met a lovely old man who spoke like a million languages.
-After asking us to sign his diary and document our nationalities, gave us a small piece of paper with basic Thai words and phrases.
-Maybe you’ll run into him as well!
+After asking us to sign his diary and document our nationalities, he gave us a small piece of paper with basic Thai words and phrases.
+Let me know if you see him as well.

 Buy trinkets at Chinatown

 Had lots of fun getting lost in the small alleys in Bangkok’s Chinatown and buying those totally unnecessary but fun items on offer.
 Found some nice accessories as well and an amazing shop full of fun patches.
 There is a lot of variety!
 Definitely on the list of fun things to do in Bangkok.

 Also known as Bangkok’s “backpacker ghetto” of Thailand, Khaosan Road is a great place to meet fellow travelers, buy souvenirs, party or just have dinner and drinks.
 There are cheap but nice restaurants, as well as street food.

 I stayed in two hotels in Bangkok, both which I loved but both very different.
 During my first visit I stayed at Baan2459, a boutique hotel with only four rooms in Chinatown.
 I loved Baan2459 because as the hotel is boutique and small, every detail is really thought of and also the experience was customized.
 It felt like being in a little oasis in the middle of Bangkok.
 The location was perfect to explore Bangkok’s top sites, such as Chinatown and the temples.
 You can read my full review of the hotel here and book it here.